A Brief History of Tyre

 There are five recorded cemeteries in Tyre and one burial ground on private property.
 There were other private burial plots but some were lost in the building of the NYS Thruway.
 Many names of the early settlers and their families can be found in these cemeteries.
 Records of the five cemeteries (Big Crusoe Island, Goodwin, Traver, Tyre, and Tyre Reformed Church) are available upon request.

 The first church in Tyre was the Baptist Church in 1807.
 It was on the southeast corner of 318/414 but has since been razed.
 The Methodist Episcopal church was legally organized in 1833 and is still an active church in the hamlet of Tyre City.
 The Dutch Reformed Church proposed a union with the small Tyre Presbyterian Church and this was organized in 1835.
 It also has an active membership today.
 In 1831 there was a church on Gravel Rd. by the Nearpass Cemetery, which was called the Campbellite Church, but the members left the community and abandoned the building.
 The Tyre Cornet Band secured this by Squatter’s Rights in 1860 and it has since that time been called the Tyre Band Hall.

 The Volunteer Fire Department

-Magee Corners, Tyre City, and May’s Point are the three firehouses in Tyre.
+Magee Corners, Tyre City, and May’s Point had three firehouses in Tyre.
 The first meeting to form a fire department was in 1947.
 In 1958 the Tyre City building was completed and the third building at May’s Point was completed in 1971.
-The Fire Department also answers to calls from a designated section of the NYS Thruway.
+The Fire Department also answered calls from a designated section of the NYS Thruway.

 While all of Tyre students today are bused to one of three school districts – Waterloo, Seneca Falls, or Clyde-Savannah, many years ago Tyre had its own one-room schoolhouses many are still standing today.
 The schools were in each of the districts #1 – #9.